zenml-io/zenml/examples/failure_and_success_hooks/README.md

 # 🪝 Failure and Success hooks in ZenML

-In order to perform an action after a step has completed execution, users can leverage hooks.
+Hooks are a way to perform an action after a step has completed execution.
+They can be useful in a variety of scenarios, such as sending notifications, logging, or cleaning up resources after a step has completed.

 A hook executes right after step execution, within the same environment as the step, therefore it has access to all the dependencies that a step has.

-Currently, there are two sorts of hooks that can be defined:
+Currently, there are two sorts of hooks that can be defined: `on_failure` and `on_success`.

 * `on_failure`: This hook triggers in event of a step failing.
 * `on_success`: This hook triggers in event of a step succeeding.

+## Defining hooks

 A hook can be defined as a callback function, and must be accessible within the repository where the pipeline and steps are located: